Where to Stay in Sydney? This guide will analyze the best areas to stay in Sydney, including also a cost of travel analysis of the city

 Make sure to invest in an Opal Card to save money on public transport.
 This will be particularly handy on Sundays, where transport costs a maximum $2.50 for the whole day.
 So, if you plan on hitting the public transport system for a longer trip, save it until Sunday.

-Taking a snapshot in front of the Sydney Opera House is always free and acts as a great souvenir.
+Taking a snapshot in front of the Opera House is always free and acts as a great souvenir.
 Otherwise, wandering through their gorgeously decorated Botanical Gardens will leave you feeling fresh and relaxed.
 Make sure to also look out for free walking tours.
-There are also 30 events hosted in Sydney each year, so it doesn’t hurt to check the calendar and see what might be on!
+There are also 30 events hosted in the city each year, so it doesn’t hurt to check the calendar and see what might be on!

-Best Months to Visit Sydney
+Best Months to Visit Australia

 As a city by the water, Summer is preferable when it comes to visiting this destination.
 This will let you really experience the famous beaches and the harbour.
 Look out for the jet boat by the harbour for a thrill ride!